Phyllis Hyman: Later career

 In 1983, Hyman recorded the song "Never Say Never Again" as the title song for the James Bond movie of the same name, written by Stephen Forsyth and Jim Ryan.
 However, Warner Brothers informed Forsyth that Michel Legrand, who wrote the score for the film, had threatened to sue them, claiming he contractually had the rights to the title song.
 An alternate title song composed by Legrand was eventually used for the film and performed by singer Lani Hall, formerly of Sérgio Mendes and Brasil '66.
 Free from Arista in 1985, Hyman released the album Living All Alone on Kenny Gamble and Leon Huff's Philadelphia International label in 1986, capitalizing on the torch songs, "Old Friend" and the melancholy title track, as well as "You Just Don't Know".
 In 1987, Phyllis Hyman recorded "Black and Blue" as a duet with Barry Manilow on his 1987 Swing Street Arista album.
 Manilow was a long time admirer of Hyman and her work.
 Shortly afterward, she appeared in the films School Daze (1988) and The Kill Reflex (1989).
 She would also continue to lend her voice to albums for other artists and musicians, including Grover Washington, Jr. and Lonnie Liston Smith, while at the same time doing international tours.

 Hyman's next album, Prime of My Life, released in 1991, again on Philadelphia International, was the biggest of her career.
-It included her first number-one R&B hit as well as her first Billboard Top 100 hit, "Don't Wanna Change the World".
+It included her first number-one R&B hit, as well as her first Billboard Top 100 hit, "Don't Wanna Change the World".
 The album provided two more top 10 R&B singles in "Living in Confusion" and "When You Get Right Down to It", and the less successful "I Found Love".
 Just over a year later, she appeared one last time on a Norman Connors album, singing the title song, "Remember Who You Are", which became a minor R&B hit.
 The album and debut single were both RIAA certified Gold in 1992.

 Death

 Hyman suffered from bipolar disorder and depression for years, having been diagnosed in the 1980s.
 She often self-medicated with alcohol and drugs, and frequently spoke about suicide.
-On the afternoon of June 30, 1995, six days before her 46th birthday, Hyman committed suicide by overdosing on a mixture of Tuinal and vodka in the bedroom of her New York City apartment at 211 West 56th Street.
+On the afternoon of June 30, 1995, six days before her 46th birthday, Hyman died by suicide, overdosing on a mixture of tuinal, a sleeping pill, and vodka in the bedroom of her New York City apartment at 211 West 56th Street.
 She was found unconscious at 2:00 p.m.
-(EDT) and died at 3:50 p.m. at St. Luke's-Roosevelt Hospital (now Mount Sinai West) hours before she was scheduled to perform at the Apollo Theater.
+(EDT) and died at 3:50 p.m. at St. Luke's-Roosevelt Hospital (now Mount Sinai West), hours before she had been scheduled to perform at the Apollo Theater.
 Her suicide note read in part:

 I'm tired.
 I'm tired.
 Those of you that I love know who you are.
 May God bless you.

+Hyman was cremated after an autopsy was performed.
 A memorial service was held at St. Peter's Lutheran Church in Manhattan.